Skip to Content

 Spicy Michalada (Beer & Orange Chipotle Shrub Syrup)

-If you’re not a big beer drinker, a big pitcher of sangría makes for an excellent alternative in the Summer.
+If you’re not a big beer drinker, a big pitcher of sangría makes for an excellent fruity alternative.

 Chow Chow Sliders